Andrettin/Wyrmsun/readme.txt

 - Added the "Heorot" side-quest, the fulfillment of which transforms the player's Chieftain's Hall/Town Hall in Leidre into the unique building Heorot.

 * Units
-- Fixed issue which caused slimes to try to garrison a tower if the player selected an ungarrisoned tower and right-clicked the slime.
+- Fixed issue which caused slimes to try to garrison in a tower if the player selected an ungarrisoned tower and right-clicked the slime.
 - Added Norse Swordsman, Veteran Swordsman and Jarl (icons by Jinn).

 * Upgrades